scottcl88/MMM-DynamicWeather/README.md

 Configure the module in your `config.js` file.

-**Note:** After starting the Mirror, it will take a few seconds before any effects may show.
-If its clear skies, nothing will be seen unless its February 14 (which shows hearts).
+**Note:** After starting the Mirror, it may take a few seconds to startup.

 ## Updating
 Go to the DynamicWeather module